AdaCore/gnatstudio/docs/users_guide/editing.rst

-  If you want to repeat the action of pressing a single key, first use the GPS action :guilabel:`Repeat Next` (bound by default to :kbd:`control-u`, but this can be changed as usual through the :menuselection:`Edit --> Key Shortcuts` menu), entering the number of times you wish to repeat, and then pressing the key whose action you want to repeat.
+  If you want to repeat the action of pressing a single key, first use the GPS action :guilabel:`Repeat Next` (bound by default to :kbd:`control-u`, but this can be changed as usual through the :menuselection:`Edit --> Preferences...` menu), entering the number of times you wish to repeat, and then pressing the key whose action you want to repeat.

   For example, the sequence :kbd:`control-u 79 -` inserts 79 characters of
   '-' in the current editor.
 This is often useful to insert separators.

-  If you are using the Emacs mode (see :menuselection:`Edit --> Preferences --> Key Shortcuts` menu), you can also use the sequence :kbd:`control-u 30 control-k` to delete 30 lines.
+  If you are using the Emacs mode, you can also use the sequence :kbd:`control-u 30 control-k` to delete 30 lines.

 * Recording macros

-  .. index:: menu; tools --> macros

   To repeat a sequence of more than 1 key, record the sequence as a macro.
-All macro-related menus are found in the :menuselection:`Tools --> Macros` menu, but it is often more convenient to use these through key bindings, which you can of course override.
+All macro-related actions are found in the Key Shortcuts section of the peferences dialog.

-  First, tell GPS that it should start recording the keys you are pressing via the :menuselection:`Tools --> Macros --> Start Keyboard Macro` menu.
-As its name indicates, this only records keyboard events, not mouse events.
-  GPS keeps recording the events until you select the :menuselection:`Tools --> Macros --> Stop Macro` menu.
+  First, tell GPS that it should start recording the keys you are pressing via the :menuselection:`Macro Start Keyboard` action.
+This only records keyboard events, not mouse events.
+GPS keeps recording the events until you select call the :menuselection:`Macro Stop` action.

   In Emacs mode, macro actions are bound to :kbd:`control-x (`, :kbd:`control-x )` and :kbd:`control-x e` key shortcuts.
 For example, you